AriFordsham/GHCWiki/licensing.md

 - `gmp/gmp-*.tar.gz`, which is LGPL

 - All the libraries, each of which has its own license.
 To find out the license for a library, check the `license` field of its `.cabal` file.
-Most of the libraries we ship with GHC are also under a 3-clause BSD license, the exception being `readline` which is GPL.
+The libraries we ship with GHC are also under a 2- or 3-clause BSD license.

 ## Licensing contributions